collin80/M2RET/README.md

 All libraries belong in %USERPROFILE%\Documents\Arduino\libraries (Windows) or ~/Arduino/libraries (Linux/Mac).
 You will need to remove -master or any other postfixes.
 Your library folders should be named as above.

 The canbus is supposed to be terminated on both ends of the bus.
 This should not be a problem as this firmware will be used to reverse engineer existing buses.
+However, do note that CAN buses should have a resistance from CAN_H to CAN_L of 60 ohms.
+This is affected by placing a 120 ohm resistor on both sides of the bus.
+If the bus resistance is not fairly close to 60 ohms then you may run into trouble.

 #### The firmware is a work in progress.
 What works:
 - CAN0 and CAN1 are operational